RNIB-MediaAndCulture/MetaVerse_Accessibility/Use_cases.md

 [View](#view), signpost, discuss, search a collection, browse

 ### Meeting
 A managed discussion which may or may not have a set agenda.
-There will usually be a chairperson managing the discussion and the meeting may be recorded as an audio visual file, written transcript, written notes or in some other fasion.
+There will usually be a chairperson managing the discussion and the meeting may be recorded as an audiovisual file, written transcript, written notes or in some other fashion.
 A meeting may incorporate a 'speaker token' which mutes all users except for the chairperson and the person with the 'speaker token'.
 Meetings will commonly incorporate [presentations](#Presentation--demonstration--concert).
 #### Relevant mechanics
 chat, discuss, mute, speaker token,